 - Terminate the old lease.
 Ensure your old lease was terminated in writing.

-Tip: If you decide to transition to new equipment for your new workspace, consider a business equipment loan so you can keep your cash reserves and benefit from tax breaks.
+If you decide to transition to new equipment for your new workspace, consider a business equipment loan to keep your cash reserves and benefit from tax breaks.

 How to handle traditional moving tasks in a relocation